🧮 Optimize your business model 🧮

 - Be able to plan the future growth of your farm business with confidence.

-Meet Your Instructor: Andy Larson
+Meet Your Instructor: Anna Thomas

 Scholarship opportunities are available, learn more.